Sachinhm22/scroll-rollup-lifecycle/README.md

 It intentionally excludes upgrade mechanics, prover implementation details, and contract-level parameter definitions.

-## 1. Transaction Enters the System
+## 1. Ingress: How Transactions Enter Scroll

 A transaction can enter Scroll in two ways: